Marco Di Vaio Net Worth 2024

 Fact Sheet

-• Marco Di Vaio is Italian
+• Wondering where Marco Di Vaio is from?
+Marco Di Vaio is from Italian!

-• Marco Di Vaio celebrates their birthday on 7-15
+• Marco Di Vaio was born on 1976-7-15

 • Marco Di Vaio's relationship status is Married (Malisa Catalani)